tushargangera/Batch-Use-Case-Workflow/README.md

-# Batch Use Case Workflow in AWS Databricks Workspace
+# Batch Use Case Workflow

 This Terraform script sets up a batch processing workflow in an AWS Databricks Workspace.
 The workflow consists of several notebooks that perform various tasks such as data processing, quality checks, and data lake population.